omkarmhadgut29/Wynk-Clone---React-Project-2---asghq9fp99o7/README.md

 -   **Discovering New Music**

     -   Users can explore trending songs and discover new releases.
-    -   This feature helps users stay up-to-date with the latest music trends.
+    -   This feature helps users stay up-to-date with the

--   **User Profile Management**
-    -   Users can view and edit their profiles, including their profile picture and username.
-    -   Profile information is stored securely in Firebase.

 ## Technologies Used

 -   React
 -   Redux for State Management
--   Firebase for User Authentication
--   CSS for Styling
+-   Tailwind CSS for Styling
 -   JavaScript for Logic

 ## Installation